Lecostarius/Hygrometer_HYT229/README.md

 of the Pico2, which makes it difficult for me to fit above the battery.
 And, I put the HYT into a hole in the wall, where it fits snugly.
 But that means that the temperature sensor becomes slow - probably because it has now great thermal contact to the case, and therefore the entire case needs to warm up or cool down before the HYT will see the actual new temperature value.
+This is a big problem since the effect of temperature on measured moisture is very large: even an offset of as little as 0.5 degree might result in a moisture reading that is several percent off.
 It might be better to glue the HYT into a large hole with space around it, so that it keeps most of its speed.
+Speed is not the only thing; my electronics eats a bit of power (20 mA at 4 V or 80 mW) which will cause some self-heating which will make the measured relative moisture lower than reality due to a higher than actual temperature reading.

 The Lipo Shim has a white LED that is always on when the device is on.
 With my 3d printed PLA, I can see that LED from the outside, which looks weird.
 Either I remove the LED, or print with 100 percent material so that this light